yetanotherco/aligned_layer/docs/multisig.md

 - Multisig Wallet
   - You can create a Multisig wallet using [Safe](https://safe.global/).
 For this guide, I have created a 2/3 Multisig.
 - [jq](https://jqlang.github.io/jq/download/)
+  - `jq` is needed to programatically read contents of `.json` config files

 ## Initial setup